geonetwork/doc/source/tutorials/introduction/deployment/deploy.rst

   $ java --version

-The war distribution can be deployed on a container such as Tomcat.
+The war distribution can be deployed in a container such as Tomcat.

 To install Tomcat on a debian-based operation system, you can use the apt-get tool like: